Nehan13ai/Smart-Yoga/README.md

 <h3>The "Specialist" Strategy</h3>

-To ensure the live webcam feature was fast and accurate, we trained a separate <b>Specialist Model</b>.
+<p>To ensure the live webcam feature was fast and accurate, we trained a separate <b>Specialist Model</b>.
 While the main model knows 28 classes, the specialist model focuses only on the 9 specific poses used in the live feature.
-This reduced confusion and boosted accuracy to <b>96.94%</b>.
+This reduced confusion and boosted accuracy to <b>96.94%</b>.</p>